Questions & Answers | Returning Undergraduates

 How will that affect my aid?

 The Office of Student Financial Services does not issue stipends for off-campus room and board expenses.
-Rather, an estimate of $9000 for 9 months of living expenses is considered within your budget when determining your aid eligibility for the year.
+Rather, an estimate for 9 months of living expenses is considered within your budget when determining your aid eligibility for the year.
 Since this estimate is less than the cost of living on campus, students may see a reduction in aid.
 What your family pays towards your education overall should not change provided you live within this budget.

 Your financial aid funds are